Ready to say goodbye to debt for good? Learn More

 I Have a Judgment Against Me.
 What Happens Next?

-Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
-Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
+Upsolve is a nonprofit that helps you get out of debt with free debt relief tools and education.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+Get debt help.

 In a Nutshell

-Written by Attorney Tori Bramble
+Written by Attorney Tori BrambleLegally reviewed by Jonathan Petts

 Wage Garnishment

-Federal Garnishment Rules
+Federal Wage Garnishment Rules

-Under federal law, creditors can only garnish the lesser of:
+Under federal law, creditors can garnish only the lesser of:

-• 25% of an employee's weekly disposable earnings, or
+• 25% of your weekly disposable income, or

-State Garnishment Rules
+State Wage Garnishment Rules

 • 20% of your weekly disposable earnings, or

-Bank Levies
+Bank Levy

-Seizures of Real or Personal Property
+Real or Personal Property Seizure

 If you owe a judgment, a creditor can get court permission (usually through a writ of execution) to seize your home, real estate, land, or personal property.
 With permission, they can get a sheriff or similar law enforcement officer to sell your property and use the proceeds from any sale to pay off your debt.